Taylor Wright’s Murder: Who Killed Her? How Did She Die?

 Ashley Britt McArthur was eventually convicted of the crime.
 She was a former crime scene technician.
 Reportedly, the two were best friends.
 Essentially, what had happened was that Taylor withdrew $100,000 from a joint account between her ex-husband, Jeff Wright, and herself.
 Then, she gave McArthur upwards of $30,000 to safeguard.

-There was security footage that placed McArthur at a Home Depot the very next day on September 9, 2017.
+There was security footage that placed McArthur at a Home Depot the very next day, September 9, 2017.
 She was seen purchasing potting soil and concrete.
-In her initial interview, the former crime scene technician had told the cops that Taylor and she drove to various locations before heading to her family’s farm to ride horses.
-Post this, McArthur stated that they returned to her house, and claimed that Taylor then booked an Uber to go to a bar.
+In her initial interview, the former crime scene technician told the cops that Taylor and she had driven to various locations before heading to her family’s farm to ride horses.
+After this, McArthur stated that they returned to her house and claimed that Taylor then booked an Uber to go to a bar.
 She also described the victim as a person who was tough as nails and not an easy target.

 The phone records, however, painted a different story.
 So authorities looked this up and eventually found Taylor’s body in another farm that the culprit’s family owns.
 Many witnesses during the trial stated that McArthur spoke of explicit plans to kill Taylor, especially using cocaine.
 Audrey Warne, who is a local bartender and also the former technician’s friend, testified, “She said she was going to put it [cocaine] in Taylor’s beer.
 She said this world would be better if Taylor wasn’t here and she wasn’t a good person, once that she was too small to hurt anybody so she’d just shoot them.”

 Eventually, a jury found the defendant guilty of first-degree premeditated murder.
 She was sentenced to life in prison, which is the mandatory minimum verdict in such a situation.
-But this was not her only conviction, as she was also found guilty on charges of racketeering and fraud in a separate case.
-For this, she was awarded a 7-year sentence with 3 years on probation.
+However, this was not her only conviction, as she was also found guilty of racketeering and fraud in a separate case.
+For this, she was awarded a 7-year sentence with three years on probation.

 Read More: Where is Ashley Britt McArthur Now?